mobxjs/mobx/docs/refguide/api.md

 -   `when(() => condition, () => effect, options?)`
 -   `await when(() => condition, options?)`

-Execute a side-effect once when a observable condition becomes true.
+Execute a side effect once when a observable condition becomes true.

 [&laquo;details&raquo;](autorun.md#when)